mostafa-meerzad/algorithmsAndDataStructures/The Big(O).md

 O(n), or "linear time complexity," means that the time it takes to complete the operation grows linearly with the size of the input.
 In an O(n) operation, if the input doubles, the time required to process it also roughly doubles.

-### Example 1: Summing All Elements in an LearningArray
+### Example 1: Summing All Elements in an Array.LearningArray

 Summing all elements in an array is an O(n) operation because we need to go through each element exactly once to calculate the total.